hibernick/RasPreenFM2/README.md

 ToDo:
 - More Polyphony and Operators :-)
-  the RaspberryPi is quit powerful and the load with 4Timbres à 2Voices with 6 Operators + Filters is about 15% of the SoundDevice Interrupt so this should be doable when i understand how to do it....
+  the RaspberryPi is quite powerful and the load with 4Timbres à 2Voices with 6 Operators + Filters is about 15% of the SoundDevice Interrupt so this should be doable when i understand how to do it....

 - usb-midi